#1 Best way not to lose retirement in bankruptcy

 A common mistake made is to use a retirement plan withdrawal, like a hardship withdrawal, to pay down a debt, like a car payment, to help with the budget.
 Depending on your circumstances, this may be OK., But often, I see people pay off large debts, like cars or recreational vehicles, and this creates other problems.

 For example, if you have a $20,000 car and owe $20,000 on it, you might have a payment of $600 per month.
 Your budget sure could use an extra $600 per month.
 If you had that extra money, you could make your minimum payments, and could avoid bankruptcy.
 So you take a withdrawal from your retirement fund.
+Do this not to lose retirement in bankruptcy.

 Later, you find you really need to file bankruptcy, but you learn that the $20,000 you HAD in your retirement account, which you used to pay off the car, has created a different problem.
 The equity you created by eliminating the car loan now keeps you from being able to file a chapter 7, and means you will pay more in a chapter 13.
+You would be better to reverse this, take a loan out on the car, put the money into a private retirement as much as possible, and then file bankruptcy.
+So you don’t lose retirement in bankruptcy, or lose as much.

 In this example, the retirement plan was not lost in bankruptcy, but it created a problem, a different kind of loss.